Sundin/tracklist/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## How to contribute

+Contributions are welcome.
+Feel free to open a pull request!